Smart Locks and Home Automation Technology

 Another a voice-automated smart home system called Google Home can help keep your home working seamlessly for you.
 Just say “Ok, Google,” and the automated assistant will follow your commands.
 Ask if the front door is locked, slide the deadbolt with a smart lock, hear your email read to you, play video on any device, you can even tell the robot vacuum to start cleaning up!

-For more information about smart locks, and other innovative security solutions for commercial and residential settings, call Great Valley Lockshop at (610) 644-5334 or request a free estimate using our easy online form.
+You and your family can benefit from the convince and increased security that smart technology offers.
+For more information on smart locks, and other advanced security solutions for commercial and residential buildings, call Great Valley Lockshop at (610) 644-5334 or request a free estimate using our easy online form.